amorphia78/tmp_dis_prot_package/README.md

 Contains .R files and data to produce the analyses in the main text (`experiment_analyses.R`) and the appendices (`appendix_analyses.R`), respectively.
 Data from the experiment (all wave 1 respondents) are in the file `disruption_stimulus_data_clean.RData` (and also in `disruption_stimulus_data_clean.csv` for easier visual inspection/import into other statistical software.
 The file `all_ratings_clean.csv` contains the ratings of the articles produced by research assistants, crowd coders and an LLM.

-The R scripts `load_and_join_data.R` and `functions.R` are called by the analysis scripts above and contain helper code respectively for cleaning the data (including joining experiment and rating data) and for analyzing and plotting results.
+The R scripts `load_and_join_data.R` and `functions.R` are called by the analysis scripts above and contain helper code respectively for cleaning the data (including joining experiment and rating data) and for analyzing and plotting results. `raking/twoway_frequencies_IAS.Rdata` contains the two-way joint distributions of ideology, age and sex in the UK population that are necessary to rake their full joint distribution, which is necessary for representativeness weighting.

 The Figures and Tables folders contain the graphs and LaTeX tables produced by the analysis scripts.
 These are the figures and tables that appear in the main text and appendices of the paper.